z900collector/S16-TTL-CPU/README.md

 Where designs have used the ALU to implement ADD/SUB operations for the program counter, that functionality would be built into the PC module.

+## Implement Microcode in SRAM

+We need to Backfill the SRAM's on reset from an EPROM.
+Result, Microcode code access goes from 120ns+ to 10ns depending on chip selection.
+Implement on reset, using a special sequencer to perform SP->RD->WR->INC_SP-> repeat sequence, then when complete, switch the buffers for the EPROM to open collector and the SRAM's take effect.